Hthrace/Hthrace/README.md

 ## 🚀 What I'm currently working on

-- [Lorville Clothing](https://github.com/Hthrace/LorvilleClothing) - E-commerce platform demostrating key technologies, including React, React Router, Firebase, Styled Components, and OAuth authentication.
+- [Lorville Clothing](https://github.com/Hthrace/LorvilleClothing) - E-commerce platform demostrating key technologies, including React, Redux, React Router, Firebase, Styled Components, and OAuth authentication.
+- [Citizen Syndicate](https://github.com/Hthrace/citizenSyndicate) - React based application Citizen Syndicate intends to address a crucial issue in Star Citizen the lack of in-game tools to easily locate items.
+Due to the active development of Star Citizen by Cloud Imperium Games (CIG), current game files no longer contain essential information about item locations, prices, and stats.
+This application is being devloped to be used as a internal tool for orgs to crowdsource information about said items while keeping cost of deployment down.

 ## 🔧 Skills